Ex-Athens City Schools superintendent to alter plea in federal conspiracy case

 Holladay is one of six people charged in an elaborate student enrollment scheme where they offered private school perks and benefits - such as laptops, equipment and paid conferences — in exchange for student information.

-He was also charged with identify theft and wire fraud, along with his wife, Deborah, and former Athens High School Prinicipal William Richard Carter Jr.
+He was also charged with identify theft and wire fraud, along with his wife, Deborah, and former Athens High School Principal William Richard Carter Jr.

 Holladay was placed on administrative leave in June 2020 after FBI agents raided his home.
 He was fired in October 2020.